ShubhamKhaire7/shubhamkhaire7/README.md

-# 💫 About Me:
+# About Me:
-’m Shubham Khaire, a detail-oriented and data-driven engineering graduate with hands-on experience in data analytics, machine learning, workflow automation, and AI agents.
+I’m Shubham Khaire, a detail-oriented and data-driven engineering graduate with hands-on experience in data analytics, machine learning, workflow automation, and AI agents.
 I specialize in tools like Power BI, Python, SQL, and Microsoft Azure, and have a strong passion for transforming data into actionable business insights.
 With real-world internship experience and academic projects, I bring a problem-solving mindset and a drive to deliver smart, automated, and impactful data-driven solutions.<br><br><br>

 ## 🌐 Socials: